pdee/pdee/doc/commands-python-mode.rst

 With C-u (programmatically, optional argument ARG), do it that many times.

-A `nomenclature' is a fancy way of saying AWordWithMixedCaseNotUnderscores.
+A ‘nomenclature’ is a fancy way of saying AWordWithMixedCaseNotUnderscores.

 py-backward-into-nomenclature
 -----------------------------